awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 **Limits**
 + You cannot register instances by instance ID if they have the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 You can register instances of these types by IP address\.
-+ The only targets that you can register in a peered VPC are C5, `i3.metal`, and M5 instances\.
-The instances must be in the same region as the load balancer\.
++ The only targets that you can register in a peered VPC are Nitro instances in the same region as the load balancer\.
-+ You cannot register targets linked through an [AWS managed VPN](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html)\.

 ## Target Group Attributes<a name="target-group-attributes"></a>